 If you are an international student travelling from overseas and have already booked your travel or are en route then we do not expect you to change your travel plans and we and our universities are ready to welcome you.

 The rules for people travelling to the UK have changed.
 Advice on how to comply with the current requirements can be found on the UK Government website.
 Travellers who have not travelled through, or been in a “red list” country may be able to reduce the amount of time spent in quarantine by taking part in the test and release scheme.
 The rapid results testing programmes being offered by our Universities are not part of this Test to Release scheme.

 If you have visited a country with a travel ban to the UK, you cannot use the 'Test to Release' scheme.

 Find out how to take part in the Test to Release scheme.

-All students will have access to asymptomatic testing on the University of Hull and University of York campuses and have been advised of testing dates available to them based on when their first in person teaching session is scheduled to take place.
 For further information about testing including how to book a test visit the University of Hull and University of York web pages.

 Even when receiving two negative tests, it is important that students continue to follow guidance on social distancing, hygiene measures and use of face coverings.

 For details of what facilities and services will be available from the start of term visit the University of Hull and University of York coronavirus web pages.